Cleaning Slime From Your Plastic Pet Fountain

-Can slime be prevented or eliminated from plastic pet fountains?
+Can biofilm be prevented or eliminated from plastic pet fountains?

 Below are reviews on Amazon of one of the leading brands of plastic pet fountains.